grazielegs/hello-skip/README.md

 VanHack Coding Chalenge for SkipTheDishes.

 ## The Project
-### This is a pipeline for a simple node app.
+This is a pipeline for a simple node app.
-### The pipeline is executed on Jenkins, where every update here in GitHub was hooked by Jenkins and executed by the pipeline.
+The pipeline is executed on Jenkins, where every update here in GitHub was hooked by Jenkins and executed by the pipeline.
+##Objetive
-### The pipeline clone the project, test and push to my Docker Registry.
+Clone the project, test and push to my Docker Registry.